 A closer look at the use of moringa oil for hair.

-Thanks to its nourishing and strengthening properties, the moringa oil can be beneficial for hair.
-Indeed, the fatty acids it contains have a chemical structure similar to that of the lipids in the hair cuticle, allowing them to penetrate and strengthen the intercellular cement.
+Thanks to its nourishing and strengthening properties, moringa oil can be beneficial for hair.
+Indeed, the fatty acids it contains have a chemical structure similar to that of the lipids in the hair cuticle, allowing them to insert themselves and strengthen the intercellular cement.
 Thanks to its antioxidant properties, moringa oil also protects hair fibers from oxidative stress, which can degrade their quality and pigmentation and promote hair loss.
-Finally, a recent clinical trial has highlighted its potential anti-dandruff effect, likely due to its antifungal action.
+Finally, a recent clinical trial has highlighted its potential anti-dandruff properties, likely due to its antifungal action.

-• Moringa oil can be applied to the lengths of the hair.
+Moringa oil can be applied along the lengths.

 To care for and strengthen your hair, you can use moringa oil in a hair oil treatment.
 To do this, apply a small amount of vegetable oil to each of your strands, from mid-length to the ends, and let it sit for about fifteen minutes or overnight.
 Contrary to what its name might suggest, a hair oil treatment only requires a few drops, as an excessive amount could weigh down your hair.
 You can then proceed with your shampoo routine.